128th Aviation Brigade: History

-In September 2011, the decision was made that USAALS would transform into a training brigade to accomplish both its training mission and provide brigade level command and control over its staff and faculty, cadre, and students.
+In September 2011, the decision was made to transform the USAALS into a training brigade.
+This change intended to enhance both its training mission and to provide brigade-level command and control over its staff and faculty, cadre, and students.
+In 2012, USAALS was discontinued.

-On February 1, 2012, the 128th Aviation Brigade was activated.
-The 128th Aviation Brigade has a short, yet courageous, lineage, earning its motto "Born Under Fire" by fighting as a provisional unit during Operation Just Cause in December 1989.
-It was activated on January 16, 1990 in Panama and served until 1995 when it was inactivated.
-The Brigade was awarded the Armed Forces Expedition - Panama campaign streamer.
+On 1 February 2012, the 128th Aviation Brigade was activated.
+It was tasked with the centralized management of Army aviation maintenance training and oversight of the Army aviation community at Fort Eustis.
+The brigade had earned its motto "Born Under Fire" when it fought as a provisional unit during Operation Just Cause in December 1989.
+The brigade was formally activated on 16 January 1990, in Panama, and served until 1995 when it was inactivated.
+The brigade was awarded the Armed Forces Expedition – Panama campaign streamer.